colyseus/docs/docs/arena/addons/arena-servers-api.md

 # Arena Servers API

+!!!
+NOTE
+    ONLY works with Arena App Deployments of the Powered Ascent plan or higher.

 A simple, fast and high availability API to manage your Colyseus Arena server deployment.
 Ideal for multi-regional deployment or can be used to pass simple configuration information to your game client.
 This client API is a quick and effective solution to provide simple configurable data and server endpoints to your users.

 ## Getting Started